MoonxWater/Project--Beru/README.md

 ### Input Choices:
 1. Voice input (online) by google (online = True)
-2. Voice input (offline) by vosk (current default) (online = False) (You can switch between these input mode by saying "switch")
+2. Voice input (offline) by vosk (current default) (online = False) (You can switch between these input mode by saying "exchange model")
-3. Keyboard input (Enter "quit" to switch back to voice) (start by saying "input")
+3. Keyboard input (Enter "quit" to switch back to voice) (start by saying "exchange input")

 ### Legal commands:
 1. You can open websites and apps by saying "Open {website/app}".
 Some are already available in the code, or you can add their path in the dictionary within main.py